9:30 AM members only

 We invite our blind and vision-impaired community members to engage in a tactile experience as part of this annual celebration.
 Join us for a touch tour of the temple bell and receive priority seating for the ceremony.
 A descriptive tactile docent and storytelling tour of the newly renovated Japanese galleries follows.
 Pre-registration required.

-11–11:30 AM Touch tour of the temple bell (preregistration required)
+11–11:30 AM Touch tour of the temple bell for blind and vision-impaired visitors (preregistration required)

-12:15–1 PM Descriptive and tactile tour (preregistration required)
+12:15–1 PM Descriptive and tactile tour for blind and vision-impaired visitors (preregistration required)

 to reserve a spot.